-Provisions for direct loans are calculated by deducting the balance from the corresponding asset (note 7), and provisions for indirect loans are presented in the liabilities (note 15).
+Provisions for direct loans are calculated by deducting the balance from the corresponding asset (note 7), and provisions for indirect loans are presented as liabilities (note 15).
 Provisions kept by the Bank, in the opinion of management, are sufficient to cover losses in the loan portfolio as of the reporting date.
-Management is assessing the impact of the implementation of the Resolution 11356-2008 in the provision for doubtful loans.